-Consider a skier of mass $m$ on a quarter-circular hill of radius $R$ and coefficient of kinetic friction $\mu$, entering at the top with forward velocity $v_0$; let $\theta$ denote the angle from the vertical (Figure~\ref{fig.skier}).
-Then the radial and tangential components of ${\bf F} = m{\bf a}$ are
+Consider a skier of mass $m$ on a hemispherical hill of radius $R$ (or more generally, any hill of circular cross section) and coefficient of kinetic friction $\mu$, entering at the top with forward velocity $v_0$; let $\theta$ denote the angle from the vertical (Fig.~\ref{fig.skier}).
+Then the radial and tangential components of ${\bf F} = m{\bf a}$ are\cite{F=ma}

 This is a pair of coupled differential equations for the unknown functions $\theta(t)$ and $N(t)$.
-Of course, these equations are valid only as long as $N \ge 0$; after that, the skier flies off the hill.
-Since intuition tells us that the skier will only go down the hill, not up, we have $\dot{\theta} \ge 0$ throughout the motion, and the factor $\sgn(\dot{\theta})$ in \reff{eq.skier.tangential} can be dropped \cite{note_static_friction}.
+We stress, however, that these equations are valid only as long as $N \ge 0$; after that, the skier flies off the hill.
+Since it is clear that the skier will only go down the hill, not up, we have $\dot{\theta} \ge 0$ throughout the motion, and the factor $\sgn(\dot{\theta})$ in Eq.~\reff{eq.skier.tangential} can be dropped.\cite{note_static_friction}